charliecalvert/CloudNotes/Assignments/ApacheHtml.md

 - /var/www/html/js
 - /var/www/html/images

-The MakeHtml program assumes that certain files are already in place in your Apache directory.
+The **MakeHtml** program assumes that certain files are already in place in your Apache **DocumentRoot** directory.
+By **DocumentRoot** I mean the **/var/www/html** directory.
 The main goal is to ensure that you have the necessary CSS, images and JavaScript in your **/var/www/html** folders.
 Without these files, the pages you produce might have missing links, or fail to render your HTML properly.
 This will effect various parts of your pages, including images and their size, code blocks, and tables.

 ![MakeHtmlWorkFlow](https://s3.amazonaws.com/bucket01.elvenware.com/images/make-html-work-flow.png)